Close

 • National Resource Directory: When you decide on a location for your new home, you can always check the VA’s National Resource Directory for more location-specific housing assistance.

-• U.S. Department of Housing and Urban Development: The U.S. Department of Housing and Urban Development also sponsors housing counseling agencies throughout the country that can provide advice on anything from buying a home to foreclosures and credit issues.
+• U.S. Department of Housing and Urban Development: HUD also sponsors housing counseling agencies throughout the country that can provide advice on everything from buying a home to foreclosures and credit issues.

 • Having difficulty?
 Late payments can happen.
 Don’t beat yourself up — instead, address it.
 Your community is here to help.

-• Military OneSource offers financial counseling for retirees and those service members discharged under honorable or general under honorable conditions for up to 365 days after their retirement date, End-of-Tour date or discharge date.
+• Military OneSource offers financial counseling for retirees and service members who were discharged under honorable or general discharge under honorable conditions for up to 365 days after their retirement, end-of-tour or discharge date.

 • Visit the VA website for information on what to do when payments can’t be made or financial troubles arise.

-• The U.S. Department of Housing and Urban Development also provides resources on avoiding foreclosure.
+• HUD also provides resources on avoiding foreclosure.